The proposed changes aim to improve the quality of tagged data and to make the IFRS Accounting Taxonomy easier to use.

 Essential cookies are required for the website to function, and therefore cannot be switched off.
 They include managing registrations.

-We use analytics cookies to generate aggregated information about the usage of our website.
+We use analytics cookies to generate information about the usage of our website.
 This helps guide our content strategy to provide better, more informative content for our users.
 It also helps us ensure that the website is functioning correctly and that it is available as widely as possible.

 Preference cookies allow us to offer additional functionality to improve the user experience on the site.
 Examples include choosing to stay logged in for longer than one session, or following specific content.